-One of the possible answers for this is that hunter-gatherer groups tend to consumer meat with more monounsaturated fatty acids, as opposed to polyunsaturated fatty acids.
-And the rest of their diets contain more antioxidants, fiber, vitamins, and phytochemicals, with less salt.
+One of the possible answers for this is that hunter-gatherer groups tend to consume meat with more monounsaturated fatty acids, as opposed to polyunsaturated fatty acids.
+And the rest of their diets contain more antioxidants, fiber, vitamins, and phytochemicals and has less salt.

 Fad Diets’ Benefits Could Be Very Fleeting